ultralytics/ultralytics/docs/cli.md

 ## Overriding default config arguments

-All global default arguments can be overriden by simply passing them as arguments in the cli.
+All global default arguments can be overriden by simply passing them as arguments in the CLI.

 !!! tip ""